elainexxxxx/search/README.md

 # Search Similar MCP Server

 A Model Context Protocol (MCP) server that provides search functionality for finding similar translation pairs using embeddings.
-This server can be deployed as a Docker container and used with any MCP-compatible client.
+This server can be deployed as a Docker container and used with any MCP-compatible client

 ## Project Structure